vivaria/edisonrul.ing/docs/source/cards/the-six-samurai-nisashi.md

-# THE SIX SAMURAI - NISASHI
+# The Six Samurai - Nisashi

 > ① While you control another "Six Samurai" monster with a different name, this card can attack twice during the same Battle Phase. ② If this card would be destroyed, you can destroy another "Six Samurai" monster you control instead.